mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

         * is intended to support a common data entry use case where the user enters data, causes the entered data to be submitted in a request, and then the data entry mechanism is reset for the next entry so that the user can easily initiate another input action
     * 206 - Partial Content
+        * indicates that the server is successfully fulfilling a range request for the target resource by transferring one or more parts of the selected representation that correspond to the satisfiable ranges found in the request's Range header field
-* 3xx (Redirection): Further action needs to be taken in order to complete the request
+* 3xx (Redirection): further action needs to be taken in order to complete the request
     * 300 - Multiple Choices
     * 301 - Moved Permanently
     * 302 - Found